michielappelman/adventleaderbot/README.md

 leaderboards.

-The address of the bot currently running in production is: AdventLeaderBot@webex.bot You can add the Bot to a room or to a space, but remember to always @-mention it to give it any commands.
+The address of the bot currently running in production is: AdventLeaderBot@webex.bot You can add the Bot to a room or talk to it directly, but remember to always @-mention it to give it any commands when it's part of a room.

 The bot uses the custom [github.com/michielappelman/leaderboard](https://github.com/michielappelman/leaderboard) Go package